apify/actor-content-checker/README.md

 Here's an example of an email notification with previous data, changed data, and two screenshots:
 <img src="https://apify-uploads-prod.s3.amazonaws.com/XMuiubsWzSFbcQEhs-Screen_Shot_2019-01-02_at_23.23.51.png" style="max-width: 100%" />

+## Changelog

+Keep up with recent fixes and new features by reading the [Changelog](https://github.com/apify/actor-content-checker/blob/master/CHANGELOG.md).